Delaware Eviction Notice Templates (4)

 Download: PDF, Word (.docx), OpenDocument

-7-Day Notice to Quit | Non-Compliance – A notice served upon a tenant who has committed a breach of contract and must cure the violation or risk an eviction suit.
+7-Day Notice to Quit | Non-Compliance – A notice served upon a tenant who has committed a breach of contract and must cure the violation within seven days or risk an eviction suit.

 Download: PDF, Word (.docx), OpenDocument

-60-Day Notice to Terminate | Month-to-Month Lease – Can be used by a landlord or tenant to notify the other that they intend on terminating a lease agreement by providing sixty (60) days’ notice.
+60-Day Notice to Terminate | Month-to-Month Lease – Can be used by a landlord or tenant to terminate a month-to-month tenancy by providing 60 days’ notice.

 Download: PDF, Word (.docx), OpenDocument